tldr-pages/tldr/pages/common/pg_dump.md

 `pg_dump -a {{db_name}} > {{path/to/output_file.sql}}`

-- Dump only schema (data definitions) into a SQL-script file:
+- Dump only schema (data definitions) into an SQL-script file:

 `pg_dump -s {{db_name}} > {{path/to/output_file.sql}}`